iaaly/simple-hr-frontend/README.md

 # Simple HR
-This project repo is the backend layer for the Simple HR demo app: https://ui-simplehr.herokuapp.com/
+This project repo is the frontend react part of the Simple HR demo app: https://ui-simplehr.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).